beego/beedoc/en-US/advantage/docs.md

 	The success message returned to client.
 Three parameters.
 	1. status code.
 	2. return type; Must wrap with {}.
 	3. returned object or string.
-For {object}, use path and the object name of your project here and `bee` tool will look up the object while generate the docs.
+For {object}, use path and the object name of your project here and `bee` tool will look up the object while generating the docs.
 For example `models.ZDTProduct.ProductList` represents `ProductList` object under `/models/ZDTProduct`

 	>>> Use space to separate these three parameters